Smithsonian/Virtual-Barcodes/README.md

 It is assumed that:

- * the objects do not have barcodes
+ * The objects do not have barcodes
- * no printed barcodes will be applied
+ * No printed barcodes will be used
- * the connection will be direct between the filename and the specified field from the database
+ * The connection will be direct between the filename and the specified field from the database
+   * There is the option for a prefix or suffix to the field

-In the case there is already an object that has an image in EDAN, this image will be displayed.
+In the case the object has an image in EDAN, this image will be displayed.

 ## Requirements